Ongoing support

 API sunset notices, version changes, and breaking updates surfaced before they cause failures.

-Service issues, in your context
+Changes, in your context

 A team that knows the architecture